uwu/ash/README.md

 ## `mount` and `unmount` hooks

-The `mount` and `unmount` hooks in Ash components are both passed the props and current state.
+The `mount` and `unmount` hooks in Ash components are both passed the same arguments as render.

 Calling them during a render looks like this:
  - If mounted, call `unmount()`, else do nothing